Tough job. Strong team.

 - Be legally entitled to work in Canada.

 - Have a Grade 12 education or equivalent.
-You must submit a copy of your diploma with your application (this could include Grade 12 Certificate, community college diploma, GED, or university degree).
-If you submit a High School transcript, it MUST clearly state a graduation date or certify that you are a graduate.
+You must submit a copy of your diploma with your application (this could include Grade 12 Certificate, GED, community college diploma, or university degree).
+If you submit a High School transcript, it MUST clearly state a graduation date or certify by stamp or signature that you are a graduate.

-- Possess a Nova Scotia Class 5 Driver’s Licence (or equivalent from another province) demonstrating safe and responsible driving behaviour.
-That means you cannot have, in the previous 24-month period*:
+- Possess a Nova Scotia Class 5 Driver’s License (or equivalent from another province) demonstrating safe and responsible driving behaviour.
+That means you cannot have, in the previous 24 month period

-- 6 points or more for a single infraction or
+- More than 5 points for a single infraction or

-- 8 points or more for multiple infractions in the previous 24 month period.
+- More than 6 points for multiple infractions in the previous 24 month period.

-*You are not required to submit the driver’s abstract or criminal record check with your application.
-Both will be verified later in the selection process.
+*You are not required to submit any of the background checks, including the driver’s abstract or criminal record check, with your application.
+Both will be verified later in the selection process.*

 Is there a cost to apply?

 How often does Halifax Regional Fire & Emergency recruit for career firefighters?

 We anticipate career firefighter recruitment will occur approximately every one (1)